ElsonOtake/Bookstore/README.md

 - run `npm install` to install all dependencies;

-- run `npm run start` to start the application locally.
+- run `npm start` to start the application locally.

 ## Author